stat545ubc-2023/mda-jcforward/mda_deliverable2.md

 Graph 3: **Histogram of Flow Rates**

--   The majority of the data points are clustered in the very low flow range, specifically near 0.
+-   The majority of the data points are clustered in the very low flow range, basically near 0.
 There’s a minor spread between 100-400, but these counts are significantly lower than the major peak.
 -   This suggests that most instances have a low flow rate with some exceptions.
 -   Could be interesting to look more at these outliers though